-Professional standards require us to accumulate all misstatements identified during the audit, other than those that are clearly trivial, and communicate them to the appropriate level of management.
-Management has corrected all such misstatements.
+Professional standards require us to accumulate all known and likely misstatements identified during the audit, other than those that are trivial, and communicate them to the appropriate level of management.
+Management has corrected all such adjustments.
+The three audit adjustments that were detected as a result of audit procedures, either individually or in the aggregate, were material to the financial statements taken as a whole.